abunchofhacks/epicinium-documentation/README.md

 Epicinium is being developed by [Sander in 't Veld](https://twitter.com/sanderintveld) and Daan Mulder.

 Interested in participating in the Beta?
 Have questions?
-We'd love to hear from you at epiciniumgame@gmail.com.
+We'd love to hear from you at epiciniumgame@gmail.com or on [our Facebook page](https://www.facebook.com/Epicinium-287091698447694/).